And rising very early in the morning, while it was still dark, he departed and went out to a desolate place, and there he prayed.

 The Happenings in the Dark can be Exciting

-But the dark can also be an exciting.
+But it can also be exciting.

 When I was younger, my parents took me and my brother on several family vacations to Florida.

 On those vacations we would drive all the way.
 And we always left in the wee hours of the morning in order to get through Chicago and well into Indiana before the morning rush hour began.

 In other words, our family vacations began in the dark.

 We would pack the luggage and pack the car the night before.
 My parents would let my brother and I stay up late so as to be tired during the first part of the drive.